bert9bert/forecast_wiki_traffic/readme.md

 # Project Overview

-Kaggle recently hosted a competition using a time series dataset of page vistts to 145,063 articles on Wikipedia, with the competition titled [Web Traffic Time Series Forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting).
+Kaggle hosted the [Web Traffic Time Series Forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting) competition, which provides a time series dataset of page visits to 145,063 articles on Wikipedia.
 Kaggle provided the number of visits to each of those pages for 803 days (approximately 26 months) of daily history.
 The goal was to forecast the daily visits to those same pages for the next 60 days.
-The visits for each page of the next 60 days was not known at the time of the forecast, and was necessary to wait 60 days after the competition end to collect the observed values for the 60-day test data.
+The visits for each page of the next 60 days was not known at the time of the forecast, and was necessary to wait 60 days after the competition ended to collect the observed values for the 60-day test data.
 Results were scored by SMAPE.
 Below is an example of one of these 145,063 time series.